 Stephanie Cinque is a makeup artist specializing in bridal beauty in the Tri-State area.
 As a MAC Pro and Cinema Secrets Pro artist, Stephanie has over 200 hours of academic and hands-on training in professional makeup artistry, as well as years of experiencing enhancing her bride’s natural beauty—and often relies on airbrush makeup to do so.

 You might want to choose an option that includes a range of shades you can mix to create your perfect match.
 Generally products that contain silicone last the longest on skin, so look for this ingredient if you want your look to be long-wearing.
 Overall, airbrush makeup runs the gamut from ultra-fine foundation mists to full kits that contain blush, bronzer, primer, and more.
 And if you just want to dip a toe into the trend, choose a canister of airbrush foundation that you simply spray on, no machinery required.
+Do be advised, however, that airbrush makeup can cause acne flares, so it's always important to monitor how it affects your skin and consult your dermatologist if you have any questions.

 Here, find standout airbrush makeup kits and foundations to try at home.